MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - Azure Active Directory [Premium trial](https://azure.microsoft.com/trial/get-started-active-directory/) (for HoloLens users only).

 - A HoloLens, HoloLens 2, or mobile device.
-See [Licensing and product requirements can be found](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
+See [Licensing and product requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

 ### Steps for HoloLens and HoloLens 2